 Non-sanctioned tournaments may also use these sections as guidelines.
 Tournament Directors for non-sanctioned tournaments may be flexible in the use of these guidelines to better fit the skills, ages, and diversity of their players.
-USA PICKLEBALL and IFP enthusiastically encourage these non-sanctioned tournaments to promote knowledge and growth of the sport, skill development, while having fun playing pickleball.
+USA PICKLEBALL and its partner countries enthusiastically encourage these non-sanctioned tournaments to promote knowledge and growth of the sport, and skill development, while having fun playing pickleball.